James Callaghan: Winter of Discontent

-Callaghan's method of dealing with the long-term economic difficulties involved pay restraint which had been operating for four years with reasonable success.
-He gambled that a fifth year would further improve the economy and allow him to be re-elected in 1979, and so attempted to hold pay rises to 5% or less.
-The trade unions rejected continued pay restraint and in a succession of strikes over the winter of 1978–79 (known as the Winter of Discontent) secured higher pay.
+Callaghan's method of dealing with the long-term economic difficulties involved wage restraint, which had been operating for four years with reasonable success.
+He gambled that a fifth year would further improve the economy and allow him to be re-elected in 1979, and so he attempted to hold pay rises to 5% or less.
+The trade unions rejected continued wage restraint and in a wave of widespread strikes over the winter of 1978–79 (known as the Winter of Discontent) secured higher pay.
 The industrial unrest made his government unpopular, and Callaghan's response to one interview question only made it worse.
-Returning to the United Kingdom from a summit held in Guadeloupe in January 1979, Callaghan was asked, "What is your general approach, in view of the mounting chaos in the country at the moment?"
+Returning to the United Kingdom from the Guadeloupe Conference in January 1979, Callaghan was asked, "What is your general approach, in view of the mounting chaos in the country at the moment?"
 Callaghan replied, "Well, that's a judgement that you are making.
 I promise you that if you look at it from outside, and perhaps you're taking rather a parochial view at the moment, I don't think that other people in the world would share the view that there is mounting chaos."
 This reply was reported in The Sun under the headline "Crisis?
 What Crisis?".
 Callaghan also later admitted in regard to the Winter of Discontent that he had "let the country down".